 The School District's governmental funds are accounted for using the modified accrual basis of accounting.
-The governmental funds had total revenues and other financing sources of \$48.2 million and total expenditures and other financing uses of \$47.6 million.
-There was an increase in the fund balance totaling \$0.6 million for the governmental funds as a whole.
+The governmental funds had total revenues of \$51.8 million and total expenditures of \$49.1 million.
+There was an increase in the fund balance totaling \$2.7 million for the governmental funds as a whole.
 The School District was able to increase fund balance by being very conservative with expenditures.